programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 As of May, 2024 there were about 9,600 records in the database.

-Most of our fields are `object` (which is what Pandas calls `string` or text) data. `date` is a `datetime` object.
+The datatype for most of the variables are `object` (which is what Pandas calls `string` or text) data.
+The `date` variable is a `datetime` object.
 And there are numbers for the `latitude`,`longitude` and `age` fields.

 If the lat/lon fields were not numbers, we would need to do some data cleaning to get them convered to `float`-type numbers.
 In Python a `float` is a number with decimal values; an `integer` is a whole number.

 > This is an example of where the Pandas' parser isn't perfect: lat/lon should be `float`s but `age` should be an `int` since the `age` values are all whole numbers.

-How many records lack latitude/longitude (lat/lon) data?
-What percent of the database is missing this information?
+How many records have latitude/longitude (lat/lon) data?
+What percent of the database has this information?

 Pandas allows users to filter the DF by creating a [*boolean mask*](https://www.geeksforgeeks.org/boolean-indexing-in-pandas/).

 We can test a single column for certain criteria; Pandas will create a list of boolean (`True`/`False`) values.
-The next cell tells Pandas to look at the `latitude` column and to find all the rows that do not contain a [`NaN`](https://pandas.pydata.org/pandas-docs/stable/user_guide/missing_data.html) value.
+The next cell tells Pandas to look at the `latitude` column and to find all the rows that *do not* contain a [`NaN`](https://pandas.pydata.org/pandas-docs/stable/user_guide/missing_data.html) value.
 (NaN = "not a number" which is what Pandas uses when missing data).